Wandalen/wTesting/doc/version.eng/README.md

 <details><summary><a href="./tutorial/Installation.md">
       Installation
   </a></summary>
-  Procedure of installation of a utility Testing
+  Installation of the Testing module to test code.
 </details>
 <details><summary><a href="./tutorial/Help.md">
       How to get help